buildkite/test-collector-python/README.md

 If all is well, you should see the test run in the test analytics section of the Buildkite dashboard.

+## 🎢 Tracing

+Buildkite Test Analytics has support for tracing potentially slow operations within your tests (SQL queries, HTTP requests, etc).
+This library now supports the ability to add tracing information to your test analytics output by using the new `spans` pytest fixture.
+See the `SpanCollector` documentation for more information.

 ## 🔜 Roadmap